-Picking up an LG G6?
-Check out these new cases!
+Best Cases for LG G6

 The thing about having a new phone is that you want to show it off, right?
 But not at the expense of leaving it open to damage.
 That's where a great clear case come in.

 Trianium's Clarium Series cases are sleek and minimalist, so if those are important features in a case for you, you'll definitely want to check it out.
-Your phone will get all around protection from this slim case that also perfectly preserves the look of your LG G6.
+Your phone will get all around protection from this slim case that also perfectly preserves the look of your LG G6 for just $8.

 Spigen Thin Fit